 Overlooking downtown San Francisco, our Solarium is a bright, open space used for children’s birthday parties, special events, and staff meetings.
 We celebrate more than 100 birthdays a year at Raphael House.
 During these special celebrations, we invite families to our Solarium to enjoy tasty food, party games, and birthday cakes!
 This is just one of many ways Raphael House supports families in our Residential Shelter and after-care Bridge Program.

-Please contact our Volunteer Manager Kellen Sarver at [email protected] to schedule a virtual presentation with your company or organization to learn more about Raphael House and our Programs.
+Please contact our Community Engagement Manager Kellen Sarver at [email protected] to schedule a virtual presentation with your company or organization to learn more about Raphael House and our Programs.
 If you are seeking shelter in San Francisco, click here to learn more about accessing Raphael House services.